Batman Beyond (comic book): Batman Beyond (vol. 6) DC Rebirth series (2016–2020)

-Bruce was thought to have died during the attack of the cyborgs.
-Terminal tells his assistant that he found Bruce's body under medical alert in the triage tents after the war.
-He kidnapped and drugged Bruce while giving him the necessary medical attention to obtain the Keystone, the world's ultimate intel gathering device.
-Batman emerges from the vault and stops Terminal from stealing the Keystone.
-Terminal's assistant wakes Bruce up and taunts him before tossing him off the building.
-Terry rescues Bruce while Terminal and his assistant fly away.
-Matt uses a rocket launcher to take down the ship, forcing the two criminals to crash in a nearby location.
-After Terry rescues Bruce, he ignores Bruce's pleas to go after Terminal and his assistant whom Bruce recognizes.
-At the crash site, Terminal's assistant is revealed to be the real Joker, who beats Wilson to death with a crowbar before walking off into the night.

-Rise of the Demon

 After returning to the Batcave, Bruce becomes concerned about Terry's new suit.
 Meanwhile, Curare is on the run from the League of Assassins and breaks into the GCPD to tell Commissioner Gordon she needs to speak with Batman.
 The two go on the rooftop to activate the Bat-Signal, but are ambushed by the League in the process.
 Terry brings Dana back to her house and tells her that he will prioritize his own life before Batman's duties and not end up like Bruce.
 When Barbara turns on the Bat-Signal, Terry initially chooses to ignore it before Bruce contacts Dana with footage of the fight to get Terry to help.
 Batman assists Barbara and Curare, though he is noticeably more brutal in his approach.
 After the fight, Curare shows Batman a video confirming that Ra's al Ghul is alive.
 Bruce orders Terry to return to the Batcave to discard the suit, as it was a prototype that Bruce built with an artificial intelligence that blocks the wearer's pain.
 Bruce used it in his last mission to stop a group of criminals called the Banes, and the injuries sustained from his suit ended his career as Batman.
 Terry refuses to return and heads to Ghul's hideout in the Himalayas with Curare's flier as she is critically wounded by the Demon's right-hand man, Koru.
 Bruce follows Terry, worrying about Ghul's return and the suit's effect on him.
 After Terry defeats Ghul's forces, Ra's comes out to battle Terry himself; claiming that Terry is nothing more than a pretender to Batman's legacy.
 During their fight, Terry knocks off Ghul's mask, revealing that he is Bruce's son and the former Robin, Damian Wayne.
+Damian had joined forces with Ra's al Ghul after realizing that Bruce was too focused on Gotham rather than the world and became his grandfather's successor as Ra's could no longer use the Lazarus Pits to prolong his life.